 A halo-like light from behind the subject with soft light for the face.

 Place the light directly behind the subject.
-Lower the height of the light so that the camera can’t actually see the light.
-Lave the light tucked behind the head, or behind the shoulders and pointed slightly up.
+Lower the height of the light so that the camera can’t capture the light.
+Leave the light tucked behind the head, or behind the shoulders and pointed a bit up.

 When to Use It